ncurrid/WELCOME-PAGE/README.md

 ---

 ## Skills
-#Data Management
+**Data Management**

-- Design of relational databases in compliance with GDPR standards.
+- Design of relational databases in compliance with GDPR standards

-- Data handling and manipulation using SQL, APIs, ETL tools, or dedicated platforms.
+- Data handling and manipulation using SQL, APIs, ETL tools, or dedicated platforms

-Cleaning, structuring, and transforming data for analysis.
+- Cleaning, structuring, and transforming data for analysis

-Preparing reliable, consistent, and usable datasets.
+- Preparing reliable, consistent, and usable datasets

-📊 Data Analysis & Visualization
+**Data Analysis & Visualisation**
-Exploratory, univariate, and multivariate data analysis to identify trends and correlations.
+- Exploratory, univariate, and multivariate data analysis to identify trends and correlations

-Creation of accessible and tailored visualizations (Power BI, Excel, Python, etc.).
+- Creation of accessible and tailored visualisations (Power BI, Excel, Python)

-Development of interactive dashboards and production of strategic reporting.
+- Development of interactive dashboards and production of strategic reporting

-Storytelling and clear presentation of results with engaging narratives.
+- Storytelling and clear presentation of results with engaging narratives

-🎯 Business Intelligence & Strategy
+**Business Intelligence & Strategy**
-Identification of business needs and writing of functional specifications.
+- Identification of business needs and writing of functional specifications

-Design of BI solutions: data extraction, processing, visualization, and KPI definition.
+- Design of BI solutions: data extraction, processing, visualisation, and KPI definition

-Customer/product segmentation analysis to guide decision-making.
+- Customer/product segmentation analysis to guide decision-making

-Contribution to business strategy by identifying market opportunities and risks.
+- Contribution to business strategy by identifying market opportunities and risks

-🧠 Technology Watch & Innovation
-Continuous monitoring of data tools and analytics methodologies.

-Testing and adoption of new data approaches to improve proposed solutions.

-📅 Project Management & User Support
+**Project Management & User support**
-Organization and planning of data projects (Gantt charts, retroplanning).
+- Organisation and planning of data projects (Gantt charts, retroplanning)

-Facilitation of user training workshops and support for tool adoption.
+- Facilitation of user training workshops and support for tool adoption

-Documentation of processes and sharing of best practices.
+- Documentation of processes and sharing of best practices

 Adopting a professional posture (as a consultant or peer) to effectively address business needs.

 ## Featured projects